bavobbr/langchain-poc/README.md

-# FIH Rules AI Agent (RAG PoC)
+# FIH Rules AI Agent

-A Cloud-Native Retrieval-Augmented Generation (RAG) system designed to answer complex queries about **International Hockey Federation (FIH) Rules**.
+A Cloud-Native Retrieval-Augmented Generation (RAG) system designed to provide instant, expert-level clarity on **International Hockey Federation (FIH) Rules**.

-Unlike generic "Chat with PDF" tools, this project implements **domain-specific semantic chunking** and **multi-variant routing** (Outdoor vs. Indoor), ensuring answers are grounded in specific rule citations and the correct context.
+### 🚀 What does this do for you?

+Navigating thousands of lines of official rulebooks during a match or training can be impossible.
+This agent serves as a **"Digital Umpire's Assistant"**, providing:

+*   **Instant Rule Clarification**: Ask natural questions like *"Can I hit the ball in indoor?"* or *"What is the penalty for a deliberate foul in the circle?"* and get an answer in seconds.
+*   **Variant-Aware Reasoning**: Automatically detects if you are asking about **Outdoor**, **Indoor**, or **Hockey5s** rules, preventing confusion between different rulebooks.
+*   **Verifiable Citations**: Every answer comes with direct references to rule numbers (e.g., *Rule 9.12*) and source page numbers, so you can trust and verify every response.
+*   **Conversational Intelligence**: Remembers the context of your chat.
+You can ask *"What if it was accidental?"* as a follow-up, and the agent will know you're still discussing the previous rule.

+---

+### 👥 Who is this for?

+*   **Umpires**: Quickly double-check card durations or technical specifications between quarters or matches.
+*   **Coaches & Players**: Settle debates during training and ensure tactical strategies are fully compliant with current FIH regulations.
+*   **Fans & Commentators**: Gain instant context and rule-based explanations for umpiring decisions during live play.

+---

 ---